marvokdolor/markdown-previewer-fcc/README.md

 - [ ] Next step will be using responsive web design principles and front-end libraries like Bootstrap to make it much more usable and visually appealing.

-- [ ] Somewhere along the way, I'll also publish it with gh-pages.
+- [x] Somewhere along the way, I'll also publish it with gh-pages.
+Ended up [doing this](https://marvokdolor.github.io/markdown-previewer-fcc/) quickly using this great [reference](https://medium.freecodecamp.org/surge-vs-github-pages-deploying-a-create-react-app-project-c0ecbf317089).

 And of course, by having this hosted on GitHub I'll get some practice using git with the CLI (something I've always been weirdly nervous about).